CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ## A

 ### A with E,I,Y

 ![a diphthongs, manual](assets/manual-bits/a-diphth-m006.png)\
 Manual: ai, au, ay, days, quay, says, hay

 The pattern seems to be use the downward form after an upstroke.
 (Cricket)

-xxx note to self: search dictionary and text of samples for ae, ea, ai, ia, ay, ya; make list to practice
+xxx note to self: search dictionary and text of samples for ae, ea, ai, ia, ay, ya; make list to practice which to use when

 Teaching 1 gives several examples of what might happen if you use the wrong order.